Swartz Foundation

 Funding Priorities

-The foundation does not operate formal grant programs with published guidelines.
-Instead, it provides grants through trustee-directed giving to preselected organizations.
+The foundation does not operate formal grant programmes with published guidelines.
+Instead, it provides grants through trustee-directed giving to preselected organisations.

 Typical Grant Amounts: